List of EastEnders television spin-offs: "Return of Nick Cotton"

 This episode first aired on 1 October 2000 and was a lead-up to the return of Nick Cotton as a regular character later that year, more than two years after his last appearance.
 It was written by Matthew Graham and directed by Chris Bernard.
 The episode followed Nick as he has just been released from prison.
 Fast forward to 10 weeks later and he was living in a squat in North London.
 He then had a dream where his dead father Charlie appeared and warned him that something terrible is about to happen to him.
 He was told by a black gay couple living in the squat with him that seeing your own dead relatives in your dreams was a bad sign but Nick was not worried.
 He then decided to meet up with his son Ashley and ex-wife Zoe and went to Zoe's brother Eddie to ask for her address.
-He also had some mean-looking thugs on his trail (one named Colin) who had a score to settle with him.
+He also had some mean-looking thugs on his trail, a father and son named Colin and Little Col, who had a score to settle with him from their time in prison.
 He met up with Ashley who revealed he and Zoe were living with Zoe's new boyfriend.
-The thugs discovered Nick's whereabouts and showed up at Zoe's house trying to break in.
-To escape them Ashley and Nick got into a stolen convertible car and drove off.
+The thugs discover Nick's whereabouts and show up at Zoe's house trying to break in.
+The police arrive and arrest Colin and Col. To escape them Ashley and Nick got into a stolen convertible car and drove off.
 Zoe pleaded with Ashley not to go with Nick knowing he would be a bad influence but Ashley did not listen.
-Then just before the end of the episode Nick and Ashley were discussing where to go from here and Nick predictably said "Let's hit the road for a bit, and then just maybe...we'll go and see Ma," and the decided to travel around for a bit before their eventual return to Walford.
+Then just before the end of the episode Nick and Ashley were discussing where to go from here and Nick says "Let's hit the road for a bit, and then just maybe...we'll go and see Ma," and they decided to travel around for a bit before their eventual return to Walford.